matnguyen/BIOF501A-snakemake/README.md

 5. Visualizing the phylogenetic trees using `ete3 view`
 6. Quantitatively comparing the phylogenetic trees using `ete3 compare`

-The directed acyclic graph produced from `snakemake` is shown below.
+The directed acyclic graph produced from `Snakemake` is shown below.

 ### Directed Acyclic Graph for Workflow
 ![](images/dag.svg)